-According to Fidelity’s 2015 Retiree Health Care Cost Estimate, a couple that retired last year at age 65 will incur $245,000 in healthcare costs during retirement.
-Taking care of your health early in life can help cut down on these costs, which means your retirement savings will automatically be higher.
+According to Fidelity's 2016 Retiree Health Care Cost Estimate, a couple who retired that year at age 65 will incur $260,000 in healthcare costs during retirement.
+Taking care of your health early in life can help cut your medical costs, which means your retirement savings will automatically be higher.

 Your money might grow faster — and last longer — if you use a trusted certified financial planner or advisor to help you set goals, stay on track and protect your assets.
 Many CFPs specialize in retirement planning and work on a fee-only structure, which can reduce the cost of the service.

 22. Use Your Home Equity to Fund Your Retirement

 If you've built home equity over the years, consider selling your home and using the proceeds as part of your retirement fund.
 Just remember that your cost of living might be affected if you need to rent a new home or move into a retirement community.

 Think of a budget as an action plan, not a deprivation plan.
 It's not about how much you can afford to spend; it's about how much you can afford to save.